Definition

 • Flags modify regex behavior.

-• Some common flags used in regular expression are follows :-
+• Some common flags used in regular expressions are as follows:-

 re.IGNORECASE (re.I) → Case-insensitive matching